GlobalFishingWatch/ais-listener/README.md

 options defined by 'receiver' command:
-  --max-packet-size          The maximum amount of data to be received at once. (default: 4096) --delimiter                Delimiter to use when splitting incoming packets into messages. (default:
-                             )
-  --ip-client-mapping-file   Path to (IP -> client_name) mappings. (default: None) --thread-monitor-delay     Number of seconds between each log entry of ThreadMonitor. (default: None) --pubsub                   Enable publication to Google PubSub service. (default: False)
+  --max-packet-size          The maximum amount of data to be received at once. (default: 4096) --delimiter                Delimiter to use when splitting incoming packets into messages. (default: None) --ip-client-mapping-file   Path to (IP -> client_name) mappings. (default: None) --thread-monitor-delay     Number of seconds between each log entry of ThreadMonitor. (default: None) --pubsub                   Enable publication to Google PubSub service. (default: False)